Shyllon/Shyllon/README.md

-Built a project with links and images

-the project helps to strengthen my knowledge in basic HTML concept.
+I'm a fullstack developer

+Perfecting my skills with Frontend development

+Love to travel.